 The part of the mental neighborhood clean-up project that gets neglected is that part about “prayer and meditation.”
 Somehow it seems a whole lot easier to swallow the prayer part than the meditation.
 Some of us are inclined to go way off on a religious tangent which can keep us busy and avoid our own heads but it still hasn’t cleaned out the garbage and rebuilt our mental landscape.

 That second part “Meditation” is just hard for a westerner to swallow.
 Some of you probably read that “Medication.”
 Wouldn’t it be nice if we could find a pill that could cure our addiction or poor mental health?
 Meds can help some things but they can only go so far.
 You also need to engage in some mental exercises that strengthen those “right-thinking” muscles.

 Why are we westerners so afraid of meditation?
 Well, it seems like a whole lot of effort, and even then who knows if you are doing it right?
 It needn’t be that difficult.

 Here are some simple thoughts on using meditation to clean out that run-down neighborhood in your head.

 Take out the garbage first.
 Let go of anger, fear, resentments, all those negative emotions, as much as you can at this stage of your recovery.
 As you learn more you will do better.

-The important thing is not to freak every time a bad or negative thought runs through our mind.
+The important thing is not to freak every time a bad or negative thought runs through our minds.
 That though is just out for exercise.
 Notice the thought, then let it go.
-Holding on to that thought, wrestling with it and trying to prevent it leaving will cause more wreckage in your head.
+Holding on to that thought, wrestling with it, and trying to prevent it from leaving will cause more wreckage in your head.